How to Enjoy Lime Kiln Point State Park

 Touring the Lighthouse

 There are plenty of things to see and do at Lime Kiln Point State Park, but one of the focal points is the incredible historic Lime Kiln Lighthouse along the shoreline.
-The still-working lighthouse is operated by the Friends of Lime Kiln Society (FOLKS) and is open for tours on Thursday and Saturday evenings from 7pm until sunset during mid-May to mid-September.
-There are also Whale Talks with Dr. Bob Otis on Fridays and Saturdays at 3pm from mid-June to mid-August.
-The lighthouse also serves as a center for ongoing orca research.
+The still-working lighthouse is operated by the Friends of Lime Kiln Society (FOLKS) and is open for tours from mid-May to mid-September.
+There are also Whale Talks here from mid-June to mid-August, as the lighthouse also serves as a center for ongoing orca research.

 Whale Watching